DarrylDalesandry/docker-developer-containers/README.md

 ## Language Environments
 ### Arduino

-**This container is a work in progress**
-- I am testing how to get a container to communicate to a Microcontroller.
-- On regular Linux systems, this is done by adding a user account to the group `dialout`
-- I have not verified how to upload an Arduino sketch to a board from a container.

-A container for writing sketches for the Arduino microcontrollers and compatibles.
-This Dockerfile is currently written for me, which the Arduino board I like to use is the SparkFun Redboard.
+A container for writing sketches for Arduino microcontrollers and compatibles.
+This Dockerfile was originally written for me, which the Arduino board I like to use is the SparkFun RedBoard.
+The Dockerfile is created to run an Arduino compatible, and can be modified to use official Arduino boards if wanted.

+If you are using the Uno itself, you can comment out every line that contains the variable: `$ADDITIONAL_CORE`, then set the `$ADDITIONAL_FQBN` variable to the value: `arduino:avr:uno`.

+The user account that is connected to will have access to the `dialout` group, which allows the account to upload sketches to a board.
+The default port for SparkFun RedBoards is `/dev/ttyUSB0`.
+If you use a different port, this will need updated on the last line of the Dockerfile, and the `start-arduino.sh` bash script.

+The Dockerfile will need three additional variables set before running:
+- ADDITIONAL_CORE: the core of a compatible board, ex: SparkFun:avr
+- ADDITIONAL_FQBN: the full name of the board, ex: SparkFun:avr:RedBoard
+- ADDITIONAL_URL: the web address needed for arduino-cli to import cores

+The SparkFun additional url is listed on their [webpage here](https://learn.sparkfun.com/tutorials/installing-arduino-ide/board-add-ons-with-arduino-board-manager).

 The tool `arduino-cli` is installed, which provides a command-line tool to download Arduino cores, compile sketches, and upload them to your board.
 The cores installed in this Dockerfile are AVR cores, used in Atmel microcontrollers.
 The most popular Arduino board that uses AVR cores is the Uno.

-This project assumes you are using a compatible board, which will need an additional URL to download the cores, and you'll need to update a variable for the additional cores that needs installed.
-If you are using the Uno itself, you can comment out every line that contains `$ADDITIONAL_CORE`.

 The configuration of `arduino-cli` compiles sketches to your project directory, rather than the container's `~/.cache` folder.

-There is no default USB port defined in the `~/arduino/sketch.yaml` file.
-Usually, the default is `/dev/ttyUSB0`, but no assumptions are being made.

-To make sure that you have the correct USB port selected to communicate to your Arduino, please consult the official documentation [here](https://docs.arduino.cc/arduino-cli/).
+To make sure that you have the correct USB port selected to communicate to your Arduino, please consult the official [documentation here](https://docs.arduino.cc/arduino-cli/).

+The Arduino Language Server needs both `arduino-language-server` and `clangd` installed to work.
+A project file is also initialized, so you don't have set one up yourself in order to get the language server to work.

 <br>